twilio/workshop/docs/browser.rst

 This is what an outbound Client call looks like:

-1. Your server creates a Capability Token with the Application Sid you would like to use to handle outbound calls.
+1. Your server creates a `Capability Token`_ with the Application Sid you would like to use to handle outbound calls.
-2. User triggers a ``connect()`` action in the ``twilio.js`` Javascript library.
+2. A user triggers a ``connect()`` action in the ``twilio.js`` Javascript library.
 3. Twilio looks up the Application Sid for the Client, and retrieves the Voice URL for that application.
 4. Twilio makes an HTTP request to the Voice URL and plays the TwiML it retrieves back to the user's browser.

-To connect an inbound call to your Client browser, generate a Capability Token that allows incoming connections.
+To connect an inbound call to your Client browser, generate a `Capability Token`_ that allows incoming connections.
 Then return this TwiML in response to an inbound call:

 .. code-block:: xml